prody/ProDy/doc/getprody.rst

 If you don't have root access, you can edit ``PYTHONPATH`` system variable to recognize the path to this package.

-e.g. move :file:`pypdb` directory to a folder like :file:`/home/username/mypackages/`
+e.g. move :file:`prody` directory to a folder like :file:`/home/username/mypackages/`
 then add a line to your .bashrc (or alike) script as follows ``export PYTHONPATH=$PYTHONPATH:/home/username/mypackages/``

 Windows
 -------------------------------------------------------------------------------

-Download :file:`ProDy-0.x.y.Windows.exe` and run it to install ProDy.
+Download :file:`ProDy-0.x.y.win32.exe` and run it to install ProDy.

 Optional Software
 ===============================================================================